Identifying Risk In BDCs - KCAP Financial

 BDCs 06-16-17

-Yield in the spreadsheet below is based on the Q2-17 'regular' dividend.
+Yield in the spreadsheet below is based on the Q2-17 "regular" dividend.
 Spreadsheet header abbreviations: Div = dividend; EPS = earnings per share; LTM = last twelve months; NAV = Net Asset Value; PWAY = Portfolio Weighted Average Yield (or the yield on the investments that they own); YTD = year to date.
 The dividend to EPS ratio is a measure of dividend safety.
 Due to calendar and fiscal years failing to overlap, I also include a dividend to the sum of the last four quarters of NII - in the Div/NIIltm column.
 After the Price/NAV ratio, the next column displays the percent change in price YTD.
 The next display price change plus YTD dividends accrued on the payment date - not the earned date.
 For the last four columns - the first measures the percentage change in the 2017 EPS projection since the beginning of the year; the second measures the change in the price target since the beginning of the year; the third measures the change in the Q2-17 dividend from the Q2-16 dividend; and the last measures the change in NAV between Q1-17 and Q1-16.
 Special dividends are not included in this data.
 ARCC, FDUS, MAIN and TCPC have paid special dividends on a near regular schedule.

 |Share Price